skrub-data/skrub/doc/modules/configuration/customizing_configuration.rst

    * - ``use_table_report``
      - ``False``
      - ``SKB_USE_TABLE_REPORT``
-     - If set to ``True``, the html representation of Pandas and Polars dataframes is replaced with the :class:`~skrub.TableReport`.
+     - If set to ``True``, the HTML representation of Pandas and Polars dataframes is replaced with the :class:`~skrub.TableReport`.
    * - ``use_table_report_data_ops``
      - ``True``
      - ``SKB_USE_TABLE_REPORT_DATA_OPS``